2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 Full Linguistics & Comparative Literature at Virginia Tech Report

-University of Florida ranked #6 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the midsize city of Gainesville, UF is a public school with a very large student population.
+University of Florida did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.

 Of the 83 students majoring in comparative literature at UF, 30% are male and 70% are female.